redhat-openstack/khaleesi/doc/khaleesi.rst

         --extra-vars @../khaleesi-settings/hardware_environments/virt_default/hw_settings.yml \
         ksgen_settings.yml

 ..
-Note:: The "base_dir" key is defined by either where you execute ksgen from or by the $WORKSPACE environment variable.
+Note:: The "base_dir" key is defined by either where you execute ksgen from orby the $WORKSPACE environment variable.
 The base_dir value should point to the directory where khaleesi and khaleesi-settings have been cloned.

 The result is a YAML file collated from all the small YAML snippets from ``khaleesi-settings/settings``.
 All the options are quite self-explanatory and